 Application and portfolio

 The application process consists of two steps.
-First, you need to apply to the programme online at www.universityadmissions.se (in English), or www.antagning.se (in Swedish).
+First, you need to apply to the program online at www.universityadmissions.se (in English), or www.antagning.se (in Swedish).
 Then you need to submit your portfolio to Linnaeus University by our website drexel.lnu.se/portfolio.

 You find instructions for the portfolio below.